Quick Picks

 Which pick is best for a quiet bedroom?

-The Blueair Blue Pure 311i Max is the quiet-sleeper pick.
+The Dreo Smart Humidifier is the quiet-sleeper pick.
 It fits buyers who care about fan tone, visual clutter, and whether the machine stays tolerable beside the bed.
-The Levoit wins on mainstream convenience, but Blueair wins on night use.
+The Levoit wins on mainstream convenience, but Dreo wins on night use.

-Is the Coway Airmega AP-1512HH enough for everyday bedroom use?
+Is the Honeywell Cool Moisture Humidifier enough for everyday bedroom use?

 Yes.
 It is the strongest budget play for basic bedroom air cleaning.
 It is not the quietest or the most specialized, but it gives value shoppers a sensible daily-use option without chasing a niche feature set.